me3-eth/subdomain-registrar/docs/src/README.md

 * validate that a subdomain can be registered
 * decide who the subdomain owner is (the project or the registrant)

-## IAuthoriser

-A generic interface for checking registration and editing authorisation.
-Implementers are passed the node, sender, and a data blob.
-The data blob structure is implementation specific.

-The introduction of the data blob means a lot more checks are required on the implementer contract to validate authorisation in a safe way.

-### Functions

-#### `canRegister(bytes32,address,bytes[]) external view returns (bool)`

-Parameters:

-* `bytes32 node` - The project node (second-level) which the domain will be registered under.
-Useful if the authoriser contract is multi-tenant.
-* `address sender` - The user that is requesting registration of the subdomain
-* `bytes[] blob` - The implementation-specific data blob

 ## NFT Authoriser

 ### Features